Restoring Ancient French Castles

 Its soft light and lush sensuality melt hard edges and soften harsh realities.
-F. Scott Fitzgerald, Picasso and Peter Mayle were smitten by its charms.
-Unfortunately, so are swarms of tourists who drive up local prices and strain local resources.
+F. Scott Fitzgerald, Picasso, and Peter Mayle were smitten by its charms.
+Castles about, and unfortunately, so are swarms of tourists who drive up local prices and strain local resources.

 Yet there is a way to feast on Provence’s food and scenery without wrecking your budget or the environment.
 You can volunteer for La Sabranenque, a non-profit organization acclaimed for its restoration work in southern France.

 La Sabranenque is committed to revitalizing historic villages and preserving traditional, environmentally friendly building techniques.